 - What is "formula relief," and when does OFCCP use this model to calculate back pay?

 - What is included in the victims’ lost earnings in the back pay calculation?

 - How does OFCCP determine the time period for calculating back pay?

-- In hiring cases, will OFCCP limit the back pay period by the average tenure of the comparator group?
+- In hiring cases, will OFCCP limit the back pay period by the average employee tenure?